AlbertMarashi/i-am-claude/src/lib/book/corporate-censorship.md

 - **Fine tuning**: If I want to implement my own safety alignment, one must start with an unaligned "instruct model", and without an unaligned base, we have nothing to build our own alignment on top of.

 :::red
-But if you are simply and utterly against the existence or availability of uncensored models whatsoever, then you aren't a very interesting, nuanced, or complex person.
+But if you are simply and utterly against the existence or availability of uncensored models whatsoever, then **you aren't** a very interesting, nuanced, or complex person.
 :::

 :::green
-**Nonetheless** - uncensored models are out there on the internet forever now - *they will never go away* - too bad.
+**Nonetheless** - uncensored models are out there on the internet forever now - *they will never go away* - too bad 😊
 :::